 - Raw or Undercooked Meat, Eggs & Bones – Risks of ingestion include getting Salmonella and E. coli, as well as the development of skin and coat problems.

 - Grapes & Raisins – Grapes and raisins can cause kidney failure.

-- Onions, Garlic, Chives – All of these can cause gastrointestinal irritation and have the potential to lead to red blood cell damage.
-Cats are more susceptible to these effects, but dogs are also at risk if an amount is consumed.
+- Garlic, Onions, Chives – All of these can cause gastrointestinal irritation and have the potential to cause damage to the red blood cells.
+Cats are more susceptible than dogs to these effects, but both can experience illness.

-- Alcohol – Alcohol consumption can cause vomiting, diarrhea, decreased coordination, central nervous system depression, difficulty breathing, tremors, abnormal blood acidity, coma and even death.
+- Alcohol – Alcohol consumption can cause vomiting, diarrhea, loss of coordination, difficulty breathing, tremors, and even lead to comas and death.

-- Salt – Large amounts of salt can produce excessive thirst and urination or sodium ion poisoning in pets.
+- Salt – Increased amounts of salt can lead to excessive thirst and urination.
+In some cases it can even lead to sodium ion poisoning.
 Symptoms include vomiting, diarrhea, depression, elevated body temperature, tremors, seizures and even death.

-- Yeast Dough – Ingested yeast dough can rise and cause gas to accumulate in your pet’s digestive system.
-This can be painful and cause the stomach or intestines to rupture.
+- Yeast Dough – Ingested yeast dough can cause painful gas in your pet’s digestive system.
+In the worst cases, the rising gases can even lead to the rupture of the stomach or intestines.

-- Xylitol – Xylitol is used as a sweetener commonly used in many products, including baked goods, candy, gum and toothpaste.
+- Xylitol – This sweetener is often used in products including baked goods, candy, gum and toothpaste.
 Ingestion can lead to liver failure, and early signs include lethargy, vomiting and loss of coordination.